-With an established lead scoring formula in place, your sales team can make smart choices about what information to provide when.
-They know whether it’s time to provide more information, or to ask for the sale.
+With a lead scoring formula in place, your sales team can make smart choices about what information to give leads and when.
+They’ll know whether it’s time to provide more information, or to ask for the sale.

-Lead scoring can also help marketing teams create more targeted videos.
-Your CTA on a top-of-funnel low-score video might ask users to leave a comment.
-While higher-score bottom-of-funnel videos might invite them to contact a salesperson.
+Lead scoring can also help marketing teams create more targeted videos and choose more relevant CTAs.
+Your CTA on a top-of-funnel, low-score video might ask users to leave a comment.
+While higher-score, bottom-of-funnel videos might invite them to contact a salesperson.

 Getting Started With Lead Scoring For Video

-Bochicchio recommends that teams who are just starting to test video lead scoring should start at the bottom of the funnel and work their way up.
+Bochicchio recommends starting at the bottom of the funnel and working your way up when you implement a new lead scoring strategy.
 Webinars and demo videos are a good starting point because they’re likely to carry the most weight for scoring leads.

 You’re already committing time and resources to making video.
 Lead scoring can help you get the best return on that investment.
 For help making videos that engage and convert your audience, contact the video marketing experts at IdeaRocket.